Get Free Solar Panel Quotes

 The cost of electricity and gas per kWh changes every three months.

-Overall, a typical household will be paying £35 more a year for their energy bills
+Overall, a typical household will be saving around £10 a month on their energy bills

 For a full list of pricing for your region, check out the Ofgem website or our guide on What’s the price of electricity per kWh right now